Sakif1997/shopping-cart-automation/README.md

 # Shopping Website Automation

 This project is for end-to-end testing of the "https://automationexercise.com/" website using the Page Object Model (POM) pattern.
 The following testing procedure will cover a wide range of functionalities, including user registration, login, product searching, cart management, checkout, and more.
-Your tests focused on verifying the correctness of user interactions, validating error messages, ensuring data consistency, and confirming the generation and handling of invoices.

 ## Target/goals
 following scenarios, which will be replicated